 yes, there are differences in the two paths.
-If you would join right after B-School, you would go in the traditional career path of a post-MBA - Consultant at BCG or Associate at McKinsey.
-From here, you would move through the usual career steps as if you would have joined the company from the beginning – at the following link you can find as an example the career path at BCG and the time required for each step:
+If you join right after B-School, you will go in the traditional career path of a post-MBA - Consultant at BCG or Associate at McKinsey.
+From here, you will move through the usual career steps as if you joined the company from entry level – at the following link you can find as an example the career path at BCG and the time required for each step:

-If you would join after some years in the industry, your entry level would depend on the experience that you have accumulated in the meantime.
-At BCG, you would usually do 3 to 6 months in the position below the one you are targeting, and then move up if everything goes well.
+If you join after some years in the industry, your entry level will depend on the experience that you have accumulated in the meantime.
+At BCG, you usually do 3 to 6 months in the position below the one you are targeting, and then move up if everything goes well.
 In particular, at the two extremes you would have the following:

-- in case you would join after 2 to 5 years without MBA, you may start as senior associate (the equivalent of the position you would have after two years starting as a new graduate), and become a consultant (second step – post MBA position) after 6 months.
+- if you join after 2 to 5 years without MBA, you may start as senior associate (the equivalent of the position you would have after two years starting as a new graduate), and become a consultant (second step – post MBA position) after 6 months.

 Hope this helps,